spencerjibz/typed-emitter/README.md

 #### Key Features

-- Strong types  for event-type, parameters and return Values
+- Strong types  for event-type, its parameters and return Values
 - Support for any type of eventType (Strings, Enums, or any type that implements Hash, Eq and Clone)
 - Supports for all common async runtimes (Tokio, async-std and smol)
 - Reduced dependencies (only futures and uuid)